 Kids are just as susceptible to poor digestion and if you have children, you know how an upset tummy can ruin their whole day!
 Of course, the tips for them will differ, because we highly doubt they’ll be keen to sip on some dandelion tea alongside their meal, or take part in some digestion-boosting yoga.

 Read along for helpful ways to improve your little one’s gut health through optimizing digestion.
 We promise, it won’t be much of a challenge!

 Give smaller portions

-Some kids don’t know when to stop eating!
+Some kids just don’t know when to stop eating!
 Especially when they’re presented with a delicious treat (like cake), they’re likely to eat the whole thing.
-Try giving your child smaller portions at meal times, even if this means more meals throughout the day.
+Try giving your child smaller portions at meal times, even if this means more meals or snacks throughout the day.
 This places less strain on their digestive system and leaves them with boundless energy to go and play!

 Don’t give drinks with meals

 If giving drinks with meals is currently a part of your meal routine, this may be a little tricky.
 Drinking water at least 30 minutes before their meals is best to avoid interfering with digestion.